ixout/iotVuls/README.md

 # iotVuls
-Due to CNA regulations, some content is temporarily encrypted
+Due to vendor's regulations, some content is temporarily encrypted